FrozenCell239/Commanduino/README.md

 - Apache 2

 ## Planned changes.
-- Windows compatibility (because the `fopen()` method is built different on Linux and on Windows).
+- Windows compatibility for serial way (because the `fopen()` method is built different on Linux and on Windows).
 - Possibility to use Nginx instead of Apache 2 on a GNU/Linux server.
 - Docker or Podman compatibility on a GNU/Linux server.
 - Possibility to command the Arduino board over an Ethernet link instead of the serial link.
-- A Troubleshooting section in this read-me file.
-(Could be useful especially for Ethernet link.)